-- 2.7 Remains current with evidence-informed practice changes on the unit and identifies and reports to supervisor if further skill development is required. - 2.8 Attends education, training, and workshops to maintain clinical competency. - 2.9 Promotes research, evidence-informed practice, and dissemination of best practices. - 2.10 Provides leadership to other members of the neonatal care team by acting as a resource person, preceptor, and mentor.
+- 2.7 Remains current with evidence-informed practice changes on the unit and identifies and reports to supervisor if further skill development is required. - 2.8 Attends education, training, and workshops to maintain clinical competency. - 2.9 Promotes and participates in research as appropriate, incorporates evidence-informed practice, and disseminates best practices.

+2.10 Provides leadership to other members of the neonatal care team by acting as a resource person, preceptor, and mentor.